raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> [2, 3]
 ```

+Liberated from the constraints of taking exactly one argument and returning exactly one non-undefined value, our invertible generators can take zero or more arguments, and yield zero or more values.

+### stackification

 Now let's consider *stackifying* invertible generators. `stackify` is a function that takes an invertible generator (a generator function from that takes zero or more inputs and yields zero or more outputs) as an argument, and returns a function that takes a stack as an argument and returns a stack.

 ```javascript